POPULATION

 Through the Corporate Citizenship Program (Programa Empresa Cidadã) established under Law 11.770 of 2008, organizations may extend the maternity leave for their workers by an additional 60 days.
 The employer bears the total cost of this 60-day leave.
 However, this amount can be deducted from the organization's corporate income taxes.

-In Brazil, male employees in the private sector are entitled to five consecutive calendar days of paid paternity leave for the birth or adoption of a child.
+In Brazil, male employees in the private sector are entitled to 5 consecutive calendar days of paid paternity leave for the birth or adoption of a child.
 If the company is enrolled in a government program called "Empresa Cidadã," paternity leave may be extended to 20 days.
+An employee is also entitled to take up to 6 days off to attend to his wife or partner's medical appointments during the pregnancy

 Employees in the federal public sector are entitled to 20 calendar days of paternity leave.
 At the state and municipal levels, entitlement to the additional leave period varies.